 This page explains how Splinterlands Collection Power is calculated, and the ways in which it impacts your play.

-The exclusive purpose of Collection Power is to limit the maximum League of ranked play based on the extent of their card collection.
+The primary purpose of Collection Power is to limit the maximum League of ranked play in either Modern or Wild Format, based on the extent of a player’s card collection.

-The purposes of this feature are to encourage players to grow their collections proportionally to their skill and as they advance in Leagues, but also to limit the potential for highly skilled players with small collections to earn the same top-tier rewards as players with decks that cost them thousands of dollars.
+This is to encourage players to grow their collections proportionally to their skill as they advance in Leagues, as well as to limit the potential for highly skilled players with small collections to earn the same top-tier rewards as players with decks that cost them thousands of dollars.